Centers and Labs

 The Nanofabrication Cleanroom provides academic and industry researchers with access to the equipment and expertise needed to leverage cutting-edge nanotechnology and produce the materials necessary to advance their science, regardless of their department, sector, or vision.

 NYU Center for Cybersecurity (CCS)

 CCS is an interdisciplinary research institute dedicated to training the next generation of cybersecurity professionals and to shaping the public discourse and policy landscape on issues of technology and security.
 The Center is a collaboration among NYU Tandon School of Engineering and other NYU schools and departments.
-The Center has physical locations in New York City and NYU Abu Dhabi, as well as a network of scholars and practitioners around the world.

 NYU WIRELESS is a vibrant academic research center that is pushing the boundaries of wireless communications, sensing and networking.
 Centered at NYU Tandon and involving industry leaders, faculty and students throughout the entire NYU community, NYU WIRELESS offers a world-class research environment that is creating the fundamental theories and techniques for future mass-deployable wireless devices across a wide range of applications and markets.
-Every January, NYU WIRELESS hosts an annual recruiting day for all of its students and Industrial Affiliate sponsors and hosts a major invitation-only wireless summit every April, in cooperation with Nokia Bell Laboratories.